Leg Cramps From Diabetes

 Drugs with potassium and magnesium

 The medication should not be used in diabetic individuals who have acute or chronic organ failure.
-The drug has a number of analogous substituents - Panangin, Magnesium Sulfate, Potassium, and Magnesium Aspartate.
+The drug has many analogous substituents - Panangin, Magnesium Sulfate, Potassium, and Magnesium Aspartate.

 Traditional remedies for the treatment of seizures